Calvin-L/caluhash/README.md

 target_link_libraries(YOUR_TARGET_HERE PRIVATE caluhash)
 ```

-Note that you may want to replace "master" with a specific revision for stable
+Note that you may want to replace `main` with a specific revision for stable
 builds.